 Sec 1.
 Annual convention.
-The LPAC shall hold an annual convention during the second quarter of each calendar year, ideally prior to the LPIN state convention.
+The LPAC shall hold an annual convention, (amended 4/15/2018) ideally prior to the LPIN state convention.
 It shall be used to: elect officers of the LPAC; to make annual report of the LPAC financial condition; to amend the bylaws; to elect delegates and alternate delegates from the LPAC to the LPIN state convention; and to nominate candidates for public offices in accordance with Article I, Section 2 of these bylaws.

 Sec 4.
 Order of business.
 After the call to order the first order of business is to credential and seat the members of the LPAC.
 The minutes of the last convention shall be read and approved.
 The Chairperson may submit or adopt rules and/or agenda on his or her own initiative, subject to the approval by simple majority of the membership present.
 The Treasurer shall give the LPAC’s annual financial report.

 Sec 5.
 Motions in writing.
 All motions to amend these bylaws shall be made in writing and submitted to the Chairperson prior to the call to order.
 The Chairperson shall present them to the membership for approval by simple majority.

 Sec 6.
 Credentials.
 The Chairperson shall appoint a member to verify membership in the LPAC.
 Only verified members present shall be allowed to vote on any business introduced in convention.
 No voting by proxy shall be allowed.

 Sec 7.
 Nomination of candidates.
 The annual convention shall nominate candidates for county, city, township, and town offices within Allen County.
 Individual members may declare their candidacy for office.
 Approval of nominations made by either method shall be by simple majority.
 Nominations or declarations of US Congressional, State Legislative, or Judicial offices affecting all or part of Allen County shall be made and approved by simple majority.